racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Contributing/Home.md

 ## Use the Type Classes in Types Package

-Use the PyLabs enumerators, available in `q.enumerators`
+Use the Pylabs enumerators, available in `q.enumerators`

 * e.g. `q.enumerators.PlatformType.LINUX64